Real, Unbiased doTERRA Review from an Ex-MLMer

 Many aromatherapists, naturopaths, and other health-conscious peeps swear by ’em.

-Don’t forget that word-of-mouth is the primary driver behind a company like doTERRA doing literally BILLIONS of dollars each year.
+Don’t forget that word-of-mouth is the primary driver behind a company like doTERRA, doing almost TWO BILLION dollars each year.

 But in terms of the doTERRA business opportunity, you might wanna think twice.